Radon Non-Interference Agreement

 If there are any questions, or the test conditions are not met, please contact Independent Health Services at (614) 267-4222.

 Click to view instructions on how to disinfect a well.

-*Only servicing select areas in Knox County.
-Please call to see if we service your address in Knox County 614.267.4222
+*Only servicing select areas in these counties.
+Please call to see if we service your address 614.267.4222